hardisj/erinsaudiocorner/content/english/driveunits/Audio_Development_W800NEO.md

 ## Total Harmonic Distortion (THD) and Compression:

+Klippel's [3D-DISTORTION MEASUREMENT (DIS) module](https://www.klippel.de/products/rd-system/modules/dis-3d-distortion-measurement.html) is used to calculate the Total Harmonic Distortion and Compression for this drive unit.

 Distortion and Compression measurements were completed in the nearfield (approximately 0.3 meters).
 However, SPL provided is relative to 1 meter distance.

 <details><summary> Harmonic Distortion and Compression: What does this data mean? (click me for info)</summary>